kippesikgithub/birdnet_install/README.md

 # Birdnet
 Using Birdnet to detect birds songs using the RTSP audio provided by IP Camera

+#### Best-Practice (good to know upfront)
+- Birdnet is very easy to use
+- The Apprise (notifying) part of Birdnet is not working properly (multiple reasons)
+  - paho-mqtt version must be downgraded to paho-mqtt 1.6.2 to make notifications work
+  - the mqtt-json output works with the 'test' button, but in the real message it fucks up the JSON data (leading forward slash)

 ### BirdnetPi on Proxmox
 Start by creating an LXE in Proxmox using the following tutorial
 https://github.com/MatthewBCooke/BirdNET-Pi/blob/debian/setup/README.md